FertigLab/CoGAPSGuide/faq.md

 CoGAPS can be used to perform sparse matrix factorization on any data.
 And when this data represents biomolecules, to do gene set analysis.

+## How do I cite CoGAPS?

+If you use the CoGAPS package for your analysis, please cite Fertig et al. (2010)

+If you use the gene set statistic, please cite Ochs et al. (2009)

 ### References